Breeze/northwind-demo/STEPS-Client-React.md

 First, make sure you have [nodejs](https://nodejs.org) and [npm](https://docs.npmjs.com/) installed.

-Next, open a command prompt in the `NorthwindCore` directory, and follow the steps below:
+Next, open a command prompt in the `client` directory, and follow the steps below:

 1. `npx create-react-app northwind-react --typescript --use-npm`

-Now you should have a `NorthwindCore/northwind-react` directory containing the React app.
+Now you should have a `client/northwind-react` directory containing the React app.
 Try it out:

 `cd northwind-react`
 `npm start`